nskbogdanl/Real-Time-Object-Tracking-Turret/README.md

-# Real-Time Object Tracking Turret
+# Real-Time Object Tracking Turret (Work in Progress)
 Real-time computer vision system that tracks a target object (Santa) using YOLO and controls a dual-axis servo turret via Arduino.

 ---